How To Determine If A Dog Is Dehydrated: 9 Steps (with Pictures)

 PDF download Download Article X

 This article was co-authored by Pippa Elliott, MRCVS.
 Dr. Elliott, BVMS, MRCVS is a veterinarian with over 30 years of experience in veterinary surgery and companion animal practice.
-She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery.
-She has worked at the same animal clinic in her hometown for over 20 years. wikiHow marks an article as reader-approved once it receives enough positive feedback.
+She has worked at the same animal clinic in her hometown for over 20 years.
+In addition, Dr. Elliott is a freelance veterinary copywriter specializing in taking dense topics and making them easy to digest.
+Her clients include The Webinar Vet, PetPlan US, TIME, and other top-ranked blogs.
+She also works with Improve International as a developmental editor for veterinary textbooks.
+She graduated from the University of Glasgow in 1987 with a degree in veterinary medicine and surgery. wikiHow marks an article as reader-approved once it receives enough positive feedback.
 In this case, 100% of readers who voted found the article helpful, earning it our reader-approved status.
-This article has been viewed 460,821 times.
+This article has been viewed 461,549 times.

 A dog will become dehydrated if it loses more fluid than it drinks.
 For example, a dog with an upset stomach that loses fluid through diarrhea and/or vomiting it is at risk of becoming dehydrated very quickly.
 Dogs can become dehydrated for many other reasons as well.
 Not having access to water on a hot day, for example, can quickly lead to dehydration.[1]
 Recognizing dehydration is the first step in either correcting the problem yourself, by making sure the dog has enough to drink or seeking veterinary help if needed.